How To Create To-Do Lists In WordPress

 If you have enabled categories in your plugin settings and select ‘Yes’ for this option, the to-do category will display on the subject of your emails …

-If you don’t want to show to-do categories in the subject of your emails, then leave this option disabled.
+If you don’t want to display categories in the email subject, then leave this option disabled (‘No’).

 Show Who Assigned the To-Do Item in Email

-Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
-This is a useful option if your website has a number of project managers assigning to-do items to users …
+Enable this option to display the user who assigned the to-do item in the email.
+This option is useful if, for example, you have several project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field allows you to customize the “From” field when sending out emails to users.
-Add your company name, your domain, your name, or anything you like into this field …
+Use this field to customize the “From” field when sending out email notifications.
+You can enter the name of your company, your domain, your name, or anything you like into this field …

 From Email